Optimal Polynomial Admissible Meshes on Some Classes of Compact Subsets of $\R^d$: Sets of positive reach

 The notion of normal vector we introduced should be compared with other possible notions, the most relevant one is that of \emph{proximal calculus.} \begin{definition}[Proximal Normal] Let $A\subset\R^d$ and $x\in \partial A.$ The vector $v\in \mathbb S^{d-1}$ is said to be a proximal normal to $A$ at $x$ (and we write $v\in N_A^P(x)$) iff there exists $r>0$ such that

-\end{definition} Notice that the inequality \ref{balleq} states that the boundary of $A$ lies outside of $B(x+r\frac{v}{|v|},r).$ If we focus on the boundary of a closed set the property of having non empty proximal normal set to the complement at each point of the boundary, i.e. is known as \textbf{Uniform Interior Ball Condition (UIBC)} and it is usually stated in the following (equivalent) way \begin{definition} Let $\Omega\subset\R^d$ be a domain, suppose that for any $x\in \partial\Omega$ there exists $y\in\Omega$ such that $B(y,r)\cap\complement\Omega=\emptyset$ and $x\in \partial B(y,r).$ Then $\Omega$ is said to preserve the uniform Interior Ball Condition. \end{definition} Such a condition (and some variants) appears in the literature also as External Sphere Condition (w.r.t. the complement of the set)in the context of the study of some properties of Minimum Time function in Optimal Control \cite{MKV12}, while the previous nomenclature is more frequently used in the framework of Regularity Theory of PDE.
+\end{definition} Notice that the inequality \ref{balleq} implies that the boundary of $A$ lies outside of $B(x+r\frac{v}{|v|},r).$ If we focus on the boundary of a closed set the property of having non empty proximal normal set to the complement at each point of the boundary, i.e. is known as \textbf{Uniform Interior Ball Condition (UIBC)} and it is usually stated in the following (equivalent) way \begin{definition} Let $\Omega\subset\R^d$ be a domain, suppose that for any $x\in \partial\Omega$ there exists $y\in\Omega$ such that $B(y,r)\cap\complement\Omega=\emptyset$ and $x\in \partial B(y,r).$ Then $\Omega$ is said to admit the uniform Interior Ball Condition. \end{definition} Such a condition (and some variants) appears in the literature also as External Sphere Condition (w.r.t. the complement of the set) in the context of the study of some properties of Minimum Time function in Optimal Control \cite{MKV12}, while the previous nomenclature is more frequently used in the framework of regularity theory of PDE.

-It is worth to recall that positive reach is a strictly stronger condition when compared to UIBC.
+It is worthwile recalling that positive reach is a strictly stronger condition when compared to UIBC.
 Actually if a set $A$ has positive reach, then it satisfies the UIBC at each point $a$ of its boundary and \emph{in any direction} of $\Nor(A,a).$